mmn80/feed-reader/src/FeedReader/DB_info.md

 `mainIdx` is the primary index, holding records' locations in the data file.
 `gaps` is used for fast allocation.
 `intIdx` and `refIdx` are inverted indexes.

+`unqIdx` is used for unique fields.
+The `IntVal` is computed with the `Hashable` instance of the value type.
+The index is used for ensuring uniqueness, and also for lookup queries.

 `intIdx` indexes columns that hold Int-convertible values, like Date/Time.
 It is used for range queries.